 Yeah, right, mate!
 That’s what I suspected.

 Fortunately, despite my total ignorance, the general consensus between all three plumbers was that the boiler needed replacing, because it was a 15+ year old heat-only “Potterton Suprima” boiler, basically an obsolete piece of shit that wasn’t worth more than a stick of gum.
 Consequently, fixing the rusty pile of junk would have been like trying to polish a prehistoric fossilized turd.
-But that’s really when the real confusion begun, because I was then given different advice on which replacement boiler to opt for.
-That was so fun I almost pissed my pants with excitement.
+But that’s really when the real confusion began, because I was then given different advice on which replacement boiler to opt for.
+That was fun!

 They all suggested changing to a combination (combi) system, because they generally save on time and costs in the long-run as there’s no requirement for a tank anymore, meaning a smaller margin for error and less pipe work.
 However, two of the plumbers suggested getting a Potterton 24w Combi boiler.
 The other plumber recommended going with a “top grade” boiler, a 28w Worcester Bosch, because it was more reliable and came with a 7 year warranty (and apparently very good customer service).
 Of course, neither of those brands meant anything to me, much like the watt capacity.
 Don’t Bosch manufacture power drills and leaf-blowers?